Pungyeon/go-rabbitmq-example/README.md

 It doesn't matter what you use, use what you feel comfortable in.
 Personally, I use visual code.
 It's free and super easy to setup.
 For installation instructions, go to: https://code.visualstudio.com/

 ### Docker
 I will be using RabbitMQ, by spinning up a Docker image locally on my machine.
 You don't need docker to run RabbitMQ, but I would recommend using a local Docker instance, at least for this short tutorial.
+Docker installation instructions can be found here: https://docs.docker.com/install/

 ### Golang
 Installation of Golang is nice and easy.
 Instructions and binaries can be found at the official Golang site: https://golang.org/doc/install